Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT: Experiments

 mBERT outperforms (\cref{tab:mldoc}) multilingual word embeddings and performs comparably with a multilingual sentence representation, even though mBERT does not have access to bitext.
 Interestingly, mBERT outperforms \citet{artetxe2018massively} in distantly related languages like Chinese and Russian and under-performs in closely related Indo-European languages.

 \insertXNLITable

-\paragraph{XNLI} We include three strong baselines, \citet{artetxe2018massively} and \citet{lample2019cross} are concurrent to our work. \citet{lample2019cross} with MLM is similar to mBERT; the main difference is that it only trains with the 15 languages of XNLI, and MLM+TLM also uses bitext as training data. \citet{conneau2018xnli} use supervised multilingual word embeddings with an LSTM encoder and max-pooling.
+\paragraph{XNLI} We include three strong baselines, \citet{artetxe2018massively} and \citet{lample2019cross} are concurrent to our work. \citet{lample2019cross} with MLM is similar to mBERT; the main difference is that it only trains with the 15 languages of XNLI, has 249M parameters (around 40\% more than mBERT), and MLM+TLM also uses bitext as training data \footnote{They also use language embeddings as input and exclude the next sentence classification objective}. \citet{conneau-etal-2018-xnli} use supervised multilingual word embeddings with an LSTM encoder and max-pooling.
 After an English encoder and classifier are trained, the target encoder is trained to mimic the English encoder with ranking loss and bitext.

 In \cref{tab:xnli}, mBERT outperforms one model with bitext training but (as expected) falls short of models with more cross-lingual training information.
 Interestingly, mBERT and MLM are mostly the same except for the training languages, yet we observe that mBERT under-performs MLM by a large margin.
 We hypothesize that limiting pretraining to only those languages needed for the downstream task is beneficial.
 The gap between \citet{artetxe2018massively} and mBERT in XNLI is larger than MLDoc, likely because XNLI is harder.